-What water damage is covered with flood insurance?
+What water damage is covered by flood insurance?

-The NFIP states that a contents coverage flood insurance policy covers the following in the event of water damage due to flooding:
+NFIP's contents coverage flood insurance policy covers the following items in the event of water damage due to flooding:

 • Clothing